Synthetic Biology Teacher Workshop

 Description: This five-day-long workshop for biology teachers will provide hands-on training in basic recombinant DNA technology and synthetic biology.
 Workshop participants will employ mini-versions of standard laboratory equipment to implement a series of molecular and synthetic biology methods to generate a recombinant DNA construct.
 The techniques covered in the workshop include plasmid DNA isolation, gel electrophoresis, restriction digest, Polymerase Chain Reaction (PCR), Circular Polymerase Extension Cloning (CPEC), competent cell preparation, bacterial transformation, and blue-white selection of bacterial colonies.
 The modules you will learn have been beta-tested in the hands of 43 AP Bio students at Athens Drive High School in Raleigh.

-Housing will be provided for anyone more than 35 miles from campus in dormitory-style accommodations at NC State University, checking in on July 24th and checking out on July 29th.
-Teachers within the 35 mile radius are expected to commute each day.
+Campus Housing - Housing will be provided for anyone more than 35 miles from campus in dormitory-style accommodations at NC State University, checking in on July 23rd and checking out on July 28th.
+Teachers within the 35-mile radius are expected to commute each day.

 Contact(s): Scott Ragan - By email (email@example.com) or by phone (919-515-5610).

-Application Deadline: At this time all workshop spots are full.
-We will leave the application link below active, but please understand new applicants will be automatically waitlisted.
-If spots become available we will contact you regarding this opportunity.
-IMPORTANT NOTES: 1) Applications are accepted using NC State University's REPORTER registration system.
+Application Deadline: IMPORTANT NOTES: All workshops spots are filled at this time.
+You are welcome to apply if you wish to be added to the waitlist.
+If space becomes available we will contact you.
+Applications are accepted using NC State University's REPORTER registration system.
 If you have not previously used REPORTER you can sign up for a free account and log into the system as a Guest (for individuals external to NC State).
 Only your name and email address are required to sign up for an account.
-2) This opportunity is open to both pre-service and in-service teachers.
+This opportunity is open to both pre-service and in-service teachers.
 As such if a registration question does not apply to you simply note the question is "not applicable" when completing the application.